How To Install FileRun on Synology DSM NAS using Docker

 The image will start downloading.

-Once the MySQL image downloaded, you can select it under the Image section and press the Launch button.
+Once the MySQL/MariaDB image downloaded, you can select it under the Image section and press the Launch button.

 Click the Advanced Settings button and configure the container like this:

-Click Add Folder and select an empty folder, which will have the mount path set to /var/lib/mysql
+Click Add Folder and select an empty folder, which will have the mount path set to /var/lib/mysql.
+This is where the MySQL/MariaDB data will reside.

 On the Environment tab add the following variables:

-On the newer MySQL versions (8+), it's important to change the Execution Command from
+On the newer MySQL versions (8+), you might need to change the Execution Command from mysqld to mysqld "--default-authentication-plugin=mysql_native_password" (Don't do it preemptively, only if you encounter any startup errors related to authentication.)

 Click Ok to close the advanced settings panel and click Next to launch the container: